Support through your will

 How do you include Vétérinaires Sans Frontières Belgium in your will?

-State in your will that you bequeath all or part of your possessions to Vétérinaires Sans Frontières Belgium, Paul Deschanellaan 36-38, 1030 Brussels (company registration number 0442.168.263).
+State in your will that you bequeath all or part (percentage) of your possessions to Vétérinaires Sans Frontières Belgium, rue de la Charité 22, 1210 Brussels (company registration number 0442.168.263).
 You can create an authentic, self-written or international testament.
 It is best to have a self-written testament registered through a notary, to avoid loss or misunderstandings.
 You do not have a notary yet?
 Find a notary near you.

 “Included as an heir”